 Redhill, Michael.
 Bellevue Square.
 Doubleday Canada, Toronto, 2017.
 F;11/17.

 This was the winner of the 2017 Giller Prize, and I think it deserved it.
 It was certainly in a different league than the other two I read, Minds of Winter and I Am a Truck.
 I find transgender writing impressive, and Redhill makes his lady narrator Jean Mason smart and intuitive.
-A mirror-maze of identity and philosophy of mind grafted onto the basic psychological thriller kept me guessing, but Redhill endows his character with such charm and originality that she’s enough fun even without the metaphysics and plot.
+A mirror-maze of identity and philosophy of mind grafted onto the basic psychological thriller kept me guessing, but Redhill endows his character with such charm and originality that she’s a joy even without the metaphysics and plot.

 Jean experiences a look-alike or doppelgänger, and the story is of her struggle with her perception of that.
 Is she crazy (at times it felt like A Beautiful Mind)?
 In the early going she says, “…my two top hypotheses: that (the look-alike) didn’t exist at all and (my friend who saw her) needed a shrink, or she did exist but she looked nothing like me.
 The third possibility, that I was crazy, I deemed distant but possible.”
 As time goes by we wonder if Jean really has a neurologic illness as she seems to in the middle third of the story, or whether what’s finally coming at us is something more fundamental than conventional reality.
 We are pretty sure that a writer as good as Redhill hasn’t made his character a silly metaphor.
 The dénouement will be postmodern, but we certainly want to find out how that’s going to happen.